viralkitty/gladius/README.md

   ubuntu
 ```

-*Note:* Ensure sure the container has a passwordless RSA key in the
+*Note:* Ensure the container has a passwordless RSA key in the `/root/.ssh`
-`/root/.ssh` directory, then add the corresponding public key to your
+directory, then add the corresponding public key to your
 https://git.corp.adobe.com account.

 ### Start Mesos Master